NELSON TRAILS

 Marsden Valley and Barnicoat Range

 Barnicoat Range forms the impressive backdrop behind Stoke and Richmond, rising steeply to more than 500 m elevation for most of its length.
 It is a popular recreational area given its challenging topography, mix of native bush and pine forest, and ease of access from the city.
-There are a range of tracks to suit most abilities, some of which connect to other trail areas (Dun Mountain Trail and Richmond Hills) creating opportunity for longer routes.
+There are a range of tracks to suit most abilities, some of which connect to other trail areas (Coppermine Trail and Richmond Hills) creating opportunity for longer routes.

 If any layers fail to load, try clearing your cache and refreshing the page.